110421/AdventureWorks/README.md

 **Recommendations:**

-To increase revenue and profit, AdventureWorksshould focus on the southeast US market region.
+To increase revenue and profit, AdventureWorksshould focus on the southwest US market region.
 Additionally, Germany’s performance can be improved through effective marketing strategies.
 Lastly, we should produce more products from accessories to in crease profit.